 The nature of training in History may help you to do better in any and every field.
 It has specific relevance to work as a historical writer/researcher in government and business; as a museum curator or archivist; as a teacher or professor; as a government official or worker at local, regional, state, national, or international level (in archives, embassies, consulates, or information offices).
 Many graduates today choose law schools or international studies to pursue their history-based careers.

-Our faculty is balanced among areas of specialization in US, European, and Non-western history.
+Our faculty is balanced among areas of specialization in US, European, African, Asian, and Latin American history.
 We strive for excellence in teaching and research.
 We place high value upon our personal connections with students.

 The Willis Boyd History Lectureship was established by friends and family in honor of Professor Willis Boyd.
 The next lecture in this series is scheduled for the evening of February 20th, 2014.
 It will feature award-winning historian Darren Dochuk of Washington University in St. Louis's John C. Danforth Center on Religion and Politics.
 Dochuk will speak about his latest research, which looks at the relationship between American evangelicals and big oil in the 20th-century United States.
 Be sure to mark your calendars for this exciting presentation.